-Minimalism doesn’t come easy to designers who are keen to impress with clever features and functionality.
+Minimalism doesn’t come easy to UX designers who are keen to impress with clever features and functionality.
 However, after a year where we have been bombarded with information, it is just what we all need.
 Instead of making designs look bare, it often gives them a much-needed refresh.
 With a minimalistic approach to design, you can focus on the bare essentials, the elements that actually make the biggest difference to the user.
 And, by doing that, you remove unnecessary blocks and stressors and make your solutions easier to use.

 To embrace minimalism in your next design project, consider removing unnecessary notifications and pop-ups, implementing design features that aid the user journey and focusing on common user navigation patterns.

 AI Will Take Personalisation to the Next Level

 AI is so much more than robots and futuristic technologies, it actually gives you an opportunity to provide an advanced level of personalisation in your applications.
 More than customisation, it enables you to deliver content that specifically matches user needs, without them having to ask for it.
 And it has far more to do with user experience than technology, by creating a more personal connection with users you can build trust and engagement.